MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 using until now with [PHP FPM][php-fpm], a production-grade PHP process manager and FastCGI implementation which is much more optimized and supports concurrent requests.
-This means, among other things, that many more clients can now access your application at the same time without having to wait on each other.
+This means, among other things, that many more clients can now access the PHP todolist at the same time without having to wait on each other.

 You have also configured nginx to act as a reverse proxy, forwarding requests for the PHP todolist application to PHP FPM.
 When it receives an HTTP request,